ChristopherA/Claude-Code-Bootstrap/feature-test-and-update-claude-code-bootstrap-CONTEXT.md

    - [ ] Once the bootstrap appears to be working, we need to test the github action workflows.
    - [ ] Then test, one at a time, some simple git hooks to enforce policies.

-- **Create Official Bootstrap Repository:**
+- **Create Official Bootstrap Repository:** ✅ COMPLETED (2025-03-10)
-   - [ ] Once we are satisfied with the scripts:
+   - [x] Created a dedicated public GitHub repository at https://github.com/ChristopherA/Claude-Code-Bootstrap
-      - [ ] Create a dedicated public GitHub repository at https://github.com/ChristopherA/Claude-Code-Bootstrap
+   - [x] Established as the primary source for others to fork for their own needs
-      - [ ] This will be the primary source for others to fork for their own needs
+   - [x] Set up proper branch protection and contribution policies
-      - [ ] Set up proper branch protection and contribution policies.
+   - [x] Documented with permanent DID: `did:repo:4a603bb686e1aa84f6793b1a0d5a2e0aad195893`

 - **Document Updates:**
    - [ ] Highlight challenges and how this bootstrap addresses them